badjatya/badjatya/README.md

 - 🌱 I’m currently learning MySQL<br>
 - 👯 I’m looking to collaborate on Reactjs, Nextjs and Nodejs<br>
 - 🤔 I’m looking for help with Data Structures and Algorithms<br>
-- 💬 Ask me about anything related to JavaScript or MERN<br>
+- 💬 Ask me about anything related to JavaScript, Nextjs or MERN<br>
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/badjatya/)<br>
 - ⚡ Fun fact: I ❤️ 🐶